 "'Vision and Leadership in Sustainable Development' is well written and accessible to a broad audience.
 The book is extremely rich in ideas but it is not overwhelming.
 Abstractions are turned in concrete examples or explained through analogies, thus making the underlying concept clear.
 The book is very practical and provides concrete tools to bring diverse people together to find new solutions and inspire other people to join them in the process.
 The author uses his experience as a consultant to give examples of questions to ask or indications as how to deal with children to understand their own values, but he also gives tips on the emotional implications of being a leader and how to overcome some difficulties."—Aurélie Brunie, Penn State.

 Setting The Stage For Sustainability: A Citizen's Handbook.
 1998.
 Lewis Publishers, Boca Raton, FL.
-275 pp. (Senior author with Russ Beaton and Kevin Smith.)
+275 pp. (Chris Maser, Russ Beaton, and Kevin Smith.)

 "By helping us to see the connection of the individual to the whole, the one to the many, this book stands out as a remarkable tool, as does Sustainable Community Development …."—Jane M. Silberstein, Washburn, WI.